Request your Free Consultation

 An at-fault car accident attorney can help you avoid this possibility and demand fair compensation by:

-Whether you have been injured in a car accident in North Carolina, South Carolina, or Georgia, The Melonakos Law Firm can determine which laws apply to your case and evaluate the strength of your claim during a free consultation.
+Whether you have been injured in a car accident in Greenville, South Carolina, The Melonakos Law Firm can determine which laws apply to your case and evaluate the strength of your claim during a free consultation.
 Contact us today to tell us about your situation and let us know how we can help.